gtim/svelte-chess/README.md

 # svelte-chess

-Svelte chess component that combines chess.js and chessground for a fully playable chessboard.
+Svelte chess component that combines chess.js and chessground for a fully playable chessboard component.

 This alpha version is under development.
 Everything described here is already implemented.
 See the end of this document for what remains.

+## Features

+* Track state via bindable props, events or synchronous API
+* Pawn promotion dialog
+* Move history, undo moves
+* Fully typed

 ## Usage examples